Fosome/garb/README.md

     substring => '=@',
     not_substring => '!@'

-  Given the previous Exits example report, we can add an options for filter:
+  Given the previous Exits example report in shorthand, we can add an option for filter:

     profile.exits(:filters => {:page_path.eql => '/extend/effectively-using-git-with-subversion/')